Wild animal suffering: Publications

-Philosopher Catia Faria, in 2016, successfully defended her Ph.D. thesis, Animal Ethics Goes Wild: The Problem of Wild Animal Suffering and Intervention in Nature; the first thesis of its kind to argue that humans have an obligation to help animals in the wild.
-In 2022, she is expected to publish a book on the topic, Animal Ethics in the Wild: Wild Animal Suffering and Intervention in Nature.

-In 2020, philosopher Kyle Johannsen published Wild Animal Ethics: The Moral and Political Problem of Wild Animal Suffering.
-The book argues that wild animal suffering is a pressing moral issue and that humans have a collective moral duty to intervene in nature to reduce suffering.
-In the same year, a symposium was held at Queen's University on Johannsen's book.

-Animal rights activist and philosopher Oscar Horta published Making a Stand for Animals, in 2022, which includes a chapter titled "In defense of animals!", which argues that giving moral consideration to animals implies aiding them when they suffer due to natural processes.
+In 2016, philosopher Catia Faria defended her Ph.D. thesis, Animal Ethics Goes Wild: The Problem of Wild Animal Suffering and Intervention in Nature, the first thesis of its kind to argue that humans have an obligation to help animals in the wild.
+She expanded on this topic in her 2022 book, Animal Ethics in the Wild: Wild Animal Suffering and Intervention in Nature.
+Philosopher Kyle Johannsen's 2020 book, Wild Animal Ethics: The Moral and Political Problem of Wild Animal Suffering, contends that wild animal suffering is a significant moral issue requiring human intervention.
+A symposium at Queen's University discussed Johannsen's book the same year.
+In 2022, animal rights activist and philosopher Oscar Horta included a chapter titled "In defense of animals!" in his book Making a Stand for Animals, arguing for moral consideration and assistance for animals suffering from natural processes.
+Johannsen has edited Positive Duties to Wild Animals, a collection of essays from various scholars aimed at advancing interventionist approaches to wild animal suffering through diverse theoretical frameworks.

-Organizations
+Organizations and institutions

 In response to arguments for the moral and political importance of wild animal suffering, a number of organizations have been created to research and address the issue.
 Two of these, Utility Farm and Wild-Animal Suffering Research merged in 2019 to form Wild Animal Initiative.
 The nonprofit organization Animal Ethics also researches wild animal suffering and advocates on behalf of wild animals, among other populations.
 Rethink Priorities is a research organization which, among other topics, has conducted research on wild animal suffering, particularly around invertebrate sentience and invertebrate welfare.

 The Wildlife Disaster Network was founded in 2020 with the intention of helping wild animals suffering in natural disasters.
 Jamie Payton, who works for the network, challenges the view that wild animals in disasters situations manage best when left alone, stating: "Without human interference, these animals will suffer and succumb, due not only to their injuries but also to the loss of food, water and habitat.
 It is our obligation to provide the missing link for the wildlife that share our home."

+In September 2022, New York University launched a Wild Animal Welfare Program to research and host events exploring how human activity and environmental changes impact wild animal welfare.
+The program aims to improve understanding of how humans can improve their interactions with wild animals and includes research in natural, social and humanities sciences.
+The team conducts outreach to academics, advocates, policymakers and the public.
+The program is led by Becca Franks and Jeff Sebo, and also includes Arthur Caplan and Danielle Spiegel-Feld.